“You will never have this day with your child again. Tomorrow they’ll be a little

 older than they were today.
 This day is a gift.
 Breathe and notice.
 Smell and touch them; study their faces and little feet and pay attention.
 Relish the charms of the present.
 Enjoy today, mama.
 It will be over before you know it.”

 I recently came across this quote from Jen Hatmaker, and it stopped me in my tracks.
 Oh, I know we sometimes push back against the advice to “enjoy every moment” from well-meaning older moms who remind us that “it will be over before you know it.”

-Believe me, I get that there’s no enjoying every moment when the toddler and tween are throwing temper tantrums at the same time and the five- and seven-year-old are fighting over whose foot is crossing the invisible line in the back seat and the nine-year-old is willing to argue that the sky is red just as long as she can disagree with you.
+Believe me.
+I get that there’s no enjoying every moment when the toddler and tween are throwing temper tantrums at the same time, and the five- and seven-year-olds are fighting over whose foot is crossing the invisible line in the back seat.
+The nine-year-old is willing to argue that the sky is red just as long as she can disagree with you.

 But no day is a complete waste, and we can treasure the days and relish the charms of the present by noticing the good in between the hard moments, by stopping to notice the little people around us as growing, changing individuals, by soaking up the memories.

 So enjoy today, mama.
 Notice how the summer sun has given them tan lines around their flip-flops and shirt sleeves.
 Compare their features to the ones you knew when they were babies.
 Listen for the giggles and moments of kindness.
 And treasure today for what it is…a once-in-a-lifetime chance that you’ll never get back.